-Auburn University at Montgomery currently offers eight graduate degrees and one joint doctoral degree with the Auburn campus: (1) Master of Public Administration (MPA); (2) Master of Business Administration (MBA); (3) Master of Information Systems (MIS); (4) Master of Political Science (MPS); (5) Master of Education (MED); (6) Master of Science in Justice and Public Safety (MSJPS); (7) Master of Science in Psychology (MSPG); (8) Education Specialist Degree (EDS); and (9) Doctor of Philosophy (PHD) in Public Administration (a joint program with the Auburn campus).
+Auburn University at Montgomery currently offers eight graduate degrees and one joint doctoral degree with the Auburn campus: (1) Master of Public Administration (MPA); (2) Master of Business Administration (MBA); (3) Master of Political Science (MPS); (4) Master of Education (MED); (5) Master of Science in Justice and Public Safety (MSJP); (6) Master of Science in Psychology (MSPG); (7) Master of Liberal Arts (MLA); (8) Education Specialist Degree (EDS); and (9) Doctor of Philosophy (PHD) in Public Administration (a joint program with the Auburn campus).

 The Master's degree in Public Administration (accredited by the National Association of Schools of Public Affairs and Administration, NASPAA) is offered through the School of Sciences.
-The objective of the Public Administration Program is to provide those persons currently in public service, or those seeking to enter public service, with a broad education that will prepare them for general administrative positions at the municipal, state, and national level.
+The objective of the Public Administration Program is to provide those persons currently in public service, or those seeking to enter public service, with a broad education that will prepare them for general administrative positions at the municipal, state, and national levels.